NatiaJ/mouse-recapture/README.md

-Files in this folder contain data and code for conducting a Cormack-Jolly-Seber capture-recapture analysis of survival of experimental deer mouse populations.
+These files contain data and code for conducting a Cormack-Jolly-Seber capture-recapture analysis of survival of experimental deer mouse populations.
 Use "mr.R" to call other files in the folder.